audittrail2

 Printing out the audit log

 Since this no longer uses a module to do its work there is no global configuration for the previously inbuilt audit log to work from.
-Instead you can insert an audit log onto a models page using (as an example only, showing an audit of changes to a book title and it's products on a book title page) the code below.
+Instead you can insert an audit log like (as an example only, showing an audit of changes to a book title and it's products on a book title page):

 $model_ids = array(array($model->id, 'Title'));